beagleboard/bb-imager/README.md

 ```

 The result will be in the "output" directory.
-The files can be copied to a FAT32 formatted SD card, and inserted in a Pi for testing.
+The files can be copied to a FAT32 formatted SD card, and inserted in a Beagle for testing.
-If you would like to build a (signed) netboot image there are tools for that at: https://github.com/raspberrypi/usbboot/tree/master/tools

 **TODO**: point to snagboot!